 Third – if the 30 days in the default notice has expired, and you are still in default, the entire loan then becomes owing (not just the missed repayments) and the lender can start the repossession process:

 - IF YOUR HOME IS VACANT: the lender can take possession straight away, by going onto the property and changing the locks.
 They can then sell the property.
 Get urgent legal advice.

 - IF YOUR HOME IS NOT VACANT: the lender has to go to court and send you a ‘Statement of Claim’ asking for possession (there may also be ‘Notice to Occupier’ on top of the Statement of Claim, which is in case the property is rented out to tenants)

 You have 28 days to respond.
-If you do not respond, the court give the lender an order for possession, and a judgment for whole loan balance (with legal and court costs added on).
+If you do not respond, the court can give the lender an order for possession, and a judgment for the whole loan balance (with legal and court costs added on).